awslabs/scale-out-computing-on-aws/docs/analytics/monitor-cluster-activity.md

 ### Troubleshooting access permission

-Access to ElasticSearch is restricted to the IP you have specified during the installation.
+Access to OpenSearch (formerly Elasticsearch) is restricted to the IP you have specified during the installation.
 If your IP change for any reason, you won't be able to access the analytics dashboard and will get the following error message:
 ~~~json
 {"Message":"User: anonymous is not authorized to perform: es:ESHttpGet"}
 ~~~

-To solve this issue, log in to AWS Console  and go to ElasticSearch Service dashboard.
-Select  your ElasticSearch cluster and click "Modify Access Policy"
+To solve this issue, log in to AWS Console  and go to OpenSearch (formerly Elasticsearch) Service dashboard.
+Select  your OpenSearch (formerly Elasticsearch) cluster and click "Modify Access Policy"

 ![](../imgs/kibana-8.png)